Tips, Tricks and How-to's for fun, comfy and easy trips!

 Sea Base Fishing Cheat Sheet for a Florida Keys Sea Base Sailing Trip

-Your captain's advice is the best, but if he/she is not a fishman, here's what you need to know:
+Your captain's advice is the best, but if he/she is not a fisherman, here's what you need to know:

 1) Choose Hook Sizes by Your Target Fish